John George (Oklahoma politician): Career

 He served in that position until he resigned in 2022.
+The charges against those five officer's where dropped in July 2023 by prosecutor Vicki Behenna.

 Oklahoma House of Representatives

 George announced his campaign for the Oklahoma House of Representatives in June 2021.
 Since the new legislative maps were not finalized yet, he initially launched his campaign for house district sixty-six to succeed retiring incumbent Representative Jadine Nollan.
 However, redistricting led him to run in house district 36 which was moved from Osage County.
 Five Republican candidates ran for the seat formerly occupied by Representative Sean Roberts: Charles De Furia, Donald Paden, Anita Raglin, Wade Roberts, and George.
-He cutting taxes, strengthening marijuana laws, and criminal justice reform without decriminalization.
+He campaigned on cutting taxes, strengthening marijuana laws, and criminal justice reform without decriminalization.
 He advanced to a runoff with Anita Raglin.
 During the runoff election, he was endorsed by Governor Kevin Stitt and the Fraternal Order of Police chapters for Choctaw, Edmond, Norman, Oklahoma City, Oklahoma County Sherriff's office and the state chapter.
 George won the August runoff, and since no non-Republican candidate filed for the seat the general election was canceled.
 He was sworn in November 16, 2022.

+George's bill, House Bill 3694, co-authored by Julie Daniels, would "lower the felony threshold for shoplifting from $1,000 back to $500.
+This is a SQ 780 rollback that would increase incarceration and essentially set the bar back to where the voters raised it in 2016."
+A representative of the organization Oklahoma Appleseed called it one of their "Bad Bills."
+DA Steve Kunzweiler supported HB 3694.
+It "would revert the minimum value of goods stolen to qualify as a felony larceny back down from $1,000 to just $500."
+The bill was also criticized by Oklahomans for Criminal Justice Reform Executive Director Damion Shade.